DetlevCM/lustre-build-instructions/lustre_server_rocky9.x_patchless_wiki.md

 make rpms
 ```

-Next lustre can be tested locally (if so desired) by installing the following rpms.
+Next you can test lustre locally (if so desired) by installing the following rpms.
 The names of the rpm files will depend on the selected lustre git tag.
 Resource agents would only be required for a high availability setup.
-(To do: check if wbcfs is required or optional!)

 ```bash
 ## Test installing the lustre rmps